EVerest/everest-core/modules/API/README.md

 ### everest_api/evse_manager/cmd/force_unlock
 Command to force unlock a connector on the EVSE.
 They payload should be a positive integer identifying the connector that should be unlocked.
 If the payload is empty or cannot be converted to an integer connector 1 is assumed.

+### everest_api/evse_manager/cmd/uk_random_delay
+Command to control the UK Smart Charging random delay feature.
+The payload can be the following enum: "enable" and "disable" to enable/disable the feature entirely or "cancel" to cancel an ongoing delay.

+### everest_api/evse_manager/cmd/uk_random_delay_set_max_duration_s
+Command to set the UK Smart Charging random delay maximum duration.
+Payload is an integer in seconds.